 prof.dr.
 V (Vincent) BlokProfessor in Philosophy of Technology and Responsible Innovation

 Vincent Blok (1970) is a Dutch philosopher working as professor at the Wageningen University (The Netherlands).
-He is also director of the 4TU Centre of Ethics Graduate School in The Netherlands.
+He is also scientific director of the 4TU Centre for Ethics of Technology, a collaboration of the four technical universities in the Netherlands.
 In 2005 he received his PhD degree in philosophy at Leiden University with a specialization in philosophy of technology.
 From 2006-2010, he was CEO of an international research institute in the field of sustainable agriculture, nutrition and health care.
 Together with seven PhD candidates and four Post-docs, he reflects on the meaning of disruptive technologies for the human condition and its environment from a continental philosophical perspective.
 His books include Ernst Jünger’s Philosophy of Technology.
 Heidegger and the Poetics of the Anthropocene (Routledge, 2017), Heidegger’s Concept of philosophical Method (Routledge, 2019), The Critique of Management.
 Toward a Philosophy and Ethics of Business Management (Routledge, 2021), From World to Earth.
 Philosophical Ecology of a threatened Planet (Boom, 2022 (in Dutch).
 Blok published over hundred articles in disciplinary philosophy journals like Environmental Values, Synthese, Philosophy & Technology and JBSF and in multi-disciplinary journals like Science, Journal of Cleaner Production, Public understanding of Science and Journal of Responsible Innovation.

 more information: www.vincentblok.nl

 - MSc.
 Philosophy and Ethics of Management, Economics and Consumer Behavior